cdleong/cdleong.github.io/_posts/2019-3-1-finding-myself-in-latent-space.md

 ### And that's all for now.

-Tune in next time, as we go _way_ too deep the age, gender, and smileyness... and then _keep going_!
+Tune in next time, as we go _way_ too deep into age, gender, and smileyness... and then _keep going_!

 Preview:
 <figure>